mosfet1kg/ncloud/docs/compute/getting-started-compute/getting-compute-01.md

 ## Using ncloud

-In this example, we're going to create a ncloud compute client, create a server, and then output its details to the command line.
+In this example, we're going to create a ncloud compute client, launch a server, and then output its details to the command line.

 ```javascript
   var ncloud = require('ncloud');